 At this stage just make a note of each topic.

-Write 3 Topics Down from Your Own Expertise (Idea Formulation 3)
+Write 3 Topics from Your Own Expertise (Idea Formulation 3)

 If you have expertise in the market, then why not use it?

-After all the topics engrained with your brain right now might prove to be killer evergreen content ideas!
+Because the topics engrained within your brain right now might prove to be killer evergreen content ideas!

 Keyword Research using Google Keyword Planner (Evidence Method 1)